bjurtan/lsawalk/README.md

 # lsawalk
-Created lsawalk in 2007 to anonymously (null session) enumerate accounts from AD via LSA.
+Created lsawalk in 2006/2007 to anonymously enumerate accounts from AD via LSA.

 This  probably doesnt work anymore..